Tea: Tea culture

 Iranians have one of the highest per capita rates of tea consumption in the world.
 Châikhânes (teahouses) are common in Iran.
 Iranian tea is typically served in traditional Iranian glasses with a traditional saucer and teaspoon.
 Tea is cultivated in northern Iran along the shores of the Caspian Sea.

 In Burma (Myanmar), tea is consumed not only as hot drinks, but also as sweet tea and green tea known locally as laphet-yay and laphet-yay-gyan, respectively.
 Pickled tea leaves, known locally as lahpet, are a national delicacy.
 Pickled tea is usually eaten with roasted sesame seeds, crispy fried beans, roasted peanuts and fried garlic chips.

 In Mali, gunpowder tea is served in series of three, starting with the highest oxidisation or strongest, unsweetened tea, locally referred to as "strong like death", followed by a second serving, where the same tea leaves are boiled again with some sugar added ("pleasant as life"), and a third one, where the same tea leaves are boiled for the third time with yet more sugar added ("sweet as love").
-Green tea is the central ingredient of a distinctly Malian custom, the "Grin", an informal social gathering that cuts across social and economic lines, starting in front of family compound gates in the afternoons and extending late into the night, and is widely popular in Bamako and other large urban areas.
+Green tea is the central ingredient of a distinctly Malian custom, the "grin", an informal social gathering that cuts across social and economic lines, starting in front of family compound gates in the afternoons and extending late into the night, and is widely consumed in Bamako and other large urban areas.

 In the United States, 80% of tea is consumed as iced tea.
 Sweet tea is native to the southeastern U.S. and is iconic in its cuisine due to its refreshing temperature and large amount of sweetener.